How Barbara Nelson is ushering progressive change in Orange County using NationBuilder and CallHub.

 Barbara achieves this through a clever way of using tags with the CallHub-NationBuilder integration.

-She brings the entire voter file for a region into her nation in NationBuilder.
-Each CallHub sub-account is then connected to the nation and populated with parts of the list.
+She brings the entire voter file for a region into NationBuilder.
+Each CallHub sub-account is then connected to NationBuilder and populated with parts of the list.
 Volunteers making calls or sending out texts through CallHub apply tags to individual voter profiles based on their responses.
-For example, a supporter gets a “supporter” tag while a voter who hasn’t made a decision is tagged as “swing_voter”.
+For example, a supporter gets a “supporter” tag while a voter who hasn’t made a decision is tagged as “undecided_voter”.

 As each campaign begins to engage and identify potential supporters from the list, the tags are shared from the main NationBuilder account across other accounts.
 That means, if the “supporter” tag is shared, the profiles of every voter with that tag show up in the NationBuilder account of every campaign.